SaraMWillis/example-docs/docs/running_jobs/interactive_jobs/index.md

 ## Overview

 Interactive sessions are a way to gain access to a compute node from the command line.
-This is useful for [checking and using available modules](../../software/modules/), testing [submission scripts](../batch_jobs/int), debugging code, compiling software, and running programs in real time.
+This is useful for [checking and using available software modules](../../software/modules/), testing [submission scripts](../batch_jobs/int), debugging code, compiling software, and running programs in real time.

-The term "interactive session" typically refers to jobs run from within the command line on a terminal client.
-Opening a terminal in an interactive graphical desktop is also equivalent, but these sessions are fixed to the resources allocated to that OOD session.
+The term "interactive session" in this context refers to jobs run from within the command line on a terminal client.
+Opening a terminal in an [interactive graphical desktop](../open_on_demand/) is also equivalent, but these sessions are fixed to the resources allocated to that OOD session.
 As you'll see below, one has more control over their resources when requesting an interactive session via SSH on a terminal client.

-Notice in the example above how the command prompt changes once your session starts.
-When you're on a login node, your prompt will show ```junonia``` or ```wentletrap```.
-Once you're in an interactive session, you'll see the name of the compute node you're connected to.
-In the above example, this is ```i16n1```.

-## How to Request an Interactive Session

-### Clusters
+## Clusters

 An interactive session can be requested on any of our three clusters: El Gato, Ocelote, and Puma.
 Since the request to start an interactive session is processed by Slurm, these jobs will be subject to the same wait times as batch jobs.
 Since Puma is typically busy with high traffic throughput, it is not recommended to request an interactive session on this cluster unless specific resources are needed and longer wait times are acceptable to the user.

+## How to Request an Interactive Session

 ### The ```interactive``` Command